 5. Expecting Instant Results

 While diatomaceous earth can be effective, it’s not a magic solution that works immediately.
-It may take several days for DE to dehydrate the fleas completely, and you won’t see immediate results.
+It may take several days for DE to completely dehydrate the fleas, and you won’t see immediate results.
 Many people make the mistake of applying DE and expecting instant relief, which leads to disappointment.

 To maximize the effectiveness of diatomaceous earth for fleas, allow it to sit for at least 24 to 48 hours before vacuuming it up.
 For severe infestations, you may need to reapply DE a few times over several weeks to ensure that all fleas and their eggs are eliminated.
 Regular maintenance treatments, such as monthly applications, can also help prevent future infestations.